The local authority's legal duty to issue an EHCP

 Typical timeline for a refusal to issue appeal

-From receiving the LA's refusal letter to a final Tribunal hearing, the process usually takes 6–9 months.
-Many cases are resolved by consent before the hearing when the LA concedes or agrees amended provision after seeing the parent's evidence.
+From receiving the local authority's refusal letter to a final Tribunal hearing, the process usually takes 6–9 months.
+Some cases settle by consent before the hearing once evidence is exchanged — outcomes depend on the statutory test and how clearly grounds are argued.

 - Weeks 1–2Contact mediation adviser, receive certificate.
 Begin drafting SEND35A grounds and gathering evidence.